shirazh7/Shirazh7/README.md

 ### Hi there 👋 thanks for joining me, my name is Shiraz!

-Motivated and driven indiviudal, currently in the final year of university studying BSc Computer Science and looking for the next big step.
+Motivated and driven indiviudal, currently graduated with a First-Class Honours for my BSc Computer Science.
 I have 4+ years coding experience utilising multiple languges, platforms and technologies.

 One of my biggest achievements of the year is [co-developing a mobile application](https://apps.apple.com/gb/app/janus-fyi/id1556997560) avalaible on the App Store and Google Play.